RTI Health Solutions has opened a new office in Sheffield, United Kingdom.

 Formed in 2000, RTI Health Solutions provides research and consulting services to help global pharmaceutical, biotechnology and medical device companies develop and commercialize their products.

-RTI Health Solutions has more than 200 employees in the United States, and Europe, including experts in health economics, outcomes research, patient-reported outcomes, market access, epidemiology, biometrics, drug safety, pharmacovigilance, and preclinical and clinical development.
+RTI Health Solutions has more than 200 employees in the United States, and Europe, including experts in health economics, outcomes research, patient-reported outcomes, market access, epidemiology, biostatistics, drug safety, pharmacovigilance, and preclinical and clinical development.

 RTI Health Solutions combines consulting with research expertise to evaluate economic and clinical impacts of treatment, develop reimbursement dossiers, implement patient-reported outcomes and health-related quality of life studies, assess drug safety, conduct epidemiologic studies, and design and evaluate risk management programs.